Inimicus: Behavior

 Inimicus are piscivorous ambush predators.
 They are nocturnal and typically lie partially buried on the sea floor or on a coral head during the day, covering themselves with sand and other debris to further camouflage themselves.
 They have no known natural predators.
 When threatened, they spread their brilliantly colored pectoral and caudal fins as a warning.
 Once dug in, they are very reluctant to leave their hiding places.
 When they do move, they display an unusual mechanism of subcarangiform locomotion---they crawl slowly along the seabed, employing the four lower rays (two on each side) of their pectoral fins as legs.

 The paired pectoral fins of these fishes are a remarkable example of their adaptation to life in a benthic environment.
 No longer useful or necessary for aiding the animal in maneuvering within the water column, the fins have taken on a number of other functions useful to life as a demersal fish.
 Among these include probing for food items, propping the forward part of the body away from the bottom, and the aforementioned subcarangiform locomotion.

 Inimicus is not the only fish that demonstrate this type of ambulation; it has been extensively described in other related benthic Scorpaeniformes fish such as the Sea robin, Flying gurnards, and the Tub Gurnard, Chelidonichthys lucerna.
 This type of locomotion, based on voluntary and coordinated movements of paired pectoral fins, is believed by some to be a precursor to the later development of similar ambulation in terrestrial vertebrates.

 Relevance to humans

 Like all known members of the family Synanceiidae, all members of the genus Inimicus possess a complex and extremely potent venom.
 It is stored in glands at the bases of needle-like spines in their dorsal fins.
 Upon contact with the dorsal fin, the fish can deliver a very painful, potentially fatal, sting.
-The venom consists of a mixture of proteolytic enzymes, including stonustoxin (a hemotoxin), trachynilysin (a neurotoxin), and cardioleputin (a cardiotoxin).
-Envenomation results severe and immediate local pain, sometimes followed by shock, paralysis, tissue necrosis, and even death.
 The genus name means enemy in Latin.

 Despite the obvious risks, one species of Inimicus, I. japonicum, is commercially cultured in Japan.
 It is used as a food fish there, and it also has applications in Chinese medicine.